Hopchenko/HealthRecords/README.md

 # HealthRecords
-App for recording your health current health goals.
+App for recording your current health goals.